dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation1.md

 ## OCSP stapling

-OCSP stapling removed the need for the client to interact with any other party out-with the service which is presenting the certificate in the first place - this removes the privacy concerns inherent OCSP - effectively by a client interacting with an OCSP responder, the client is sharing a full trail of all the services it has connected to with a CA or their delegated OCSP responder providers.
+OCSP stapling removes the need for the client to interact with any party beyond the service presenting the certificate — removing the privacy concerns inherent in OCSP - effectively by a client interacting with an OCSP responder, the client is sharing a full trail of all the services it has connected to with a CA or their delegated OCSP responder providers.

 In TLS, this is achieved through the service passing on the (CA signed) OCSP response as part of the initial certificate response from service to client - the mechanism has changed slightly between TLS 1.2 (where the mechanism is described in [rfc6961](https://datatracker.ietf.org/doc/html/rfc6961)) and TLS 1.3 where the mechanism is described in the overarching TLS [rfc8446 - section 4.4.2.1](https://datatracker.ietf.org/doc/html/rfc8446#section-4.4.2.1).
 The status response cannot be forged by the intermediate in this model, as the OCSP response is signed by the CA, which the client can validate.